continuous-symmetry/our_research_group/06_Data.md

    [Coordinates of crown ethers with Li<sup>+</sup> and Na<sup>+</sup>](/assets/data/Li-Na.zip)

-  Coordinates will appear here after the paper will be accepted.

 * Y. Shalit and I. Tuvi-Arad, [Side chain flexibility and the symmetry of protein homodimers](https://doi.org/10.1371/journal.pone.0235863), PLOS ONE 15(7): e0235863 (2020).